 The Right Strategy for our Political Moment

-Nationalism is, worryingly, on the rise in many parts of the world, exacerbating the free rider problem and encouraging countries to look out for themselves.
+Nationalism is on the rise in many parts of the world, exacerbating the free rider problem and encouraging countries to look out for themselves.
 Bold reforms can no longer rely on appeals to global solidarity and must speak to national self-interest.
-Adding border adjustments to carbon dividends plans – based on the carbon contents of imports – can prevent free riding and establish new geo-economic incentives that compel other nations to follow suit.
+Adding border adjustments to carbon dividends plans – based on the carbon content of imports – can prevent free riding and establish new geo-economic incentives that compel other nations to follow suit.
 Dividends financed by border adjustments will benefit citizens of nations that have adopted such a plan, at the expense of citizens of nations who have not.
 Once one major country or region enacts carbon dividends, it will not only set a precedent but set in motion a domino effect that compels all major economies – for their own national interest – to do so.

 Although closely linked to inequality, the populist sentiment spreading on both sides of the Atlantic has deeper roots.
 Increasingly, voters feel that political and economic systems are rigged against their interests by the wealthy and powerful.
 Populism can be a dangerous force, and the best remedy is to redirect its energy in a socially beneficial direction.
 A carbon dividends plan offers a rare opportunity to do so by setting new ground rules that make intuitive sense: the more you pollute, the more you pay; the less you pollute, the more you come out ahead.
 This would tip the economic scales towards the interests of the little guy, at the expense of the wealthy who will typically pay more, which could inspire a new constituency of climate advocates.